good-loop/doc/pages/policy/privacy-policy.md

 *   <u>Removal</u>

-If you want to stop receiving any information from us, such as news and updates, please let us know by updating your preferences through our website or contacting us using the details in paragraph 10\.
+If you want to stop receiving any information from us, such as news and updates, please let us know by updating your preferences through our website or contacting us using the details in paragraph 10.
 It may take up to one month to unsubscribe you from marketing.

 Your decision to stop receiving information from us or to delete your account may result in the deletion of some of the personal information that we hold about you, but we may still retain personal information required for other purposes, including where we are legally required to do so.

 *   <u>Erasure</u>

-In certain circumstances you may be entitled to request the erasure of personal information that we hold about you.
-To make a request of this nature, please contact us, providing full details of the personal information you want to be erased and the reason(s) for your request.
-We will consider all requests upon receipt and confirm to you whether We are able to agree to your request.
+You may request the erasure of personal information that we hold about you.
+To make a deletion request, please contact us, providing full details of the personal information you want to be erased.
+We will consider all requests upon receipt.
+We may ask for additional information, for example to verify your identity.
+You have the right to delete most data, though some data has to be kept for legal reasons.

 ## 6. Cookies And Log Files